Thomas Harris (Irish politician)

-Thomas Harris (1895 – 18 February 1974) was an Irish Fianna Fáil politician.
-A native of Cloncurry, he was raised in Prosperous, County Kildare by his aunt Elizabeth Tierney.
+Thomas Harris (1895 – 18 February 1974) was an Irish Fianna Fáil politician and revolutionary.

 Revolutionary period

 As a young man he joined Conradh na Gaeilge in Prosperous, and subsequently joined the Irish Republican Brotherhood.
 Harris fought with the Maynooth contingent in 1916 Easter Rising in Dublin.
 He was wounded by gunshot wound to right foot, arrested and interned until August 1916.
-He was captain of the Prosperous Company in 1917 and during the War of Independence served as Battalion Commandant of 2 Battalion (North Kildare), IRA.
+He was captain of the Prosperous Company in 1917 and during the Irish War of Independence served as Battalion Commandant of 2 Battalion (North Kildare), Irish Republican Army (IRA).
 He took part in destruction of vacated RIC barracks and ambushes up until his arrest in November 1920.

 Harris was released in December 1921 during the Truce period and was promoted in early 1922 to Brigade Commandant of 7 Brigade (Kildare), 1 Eastern Division, IRA.
 Taking the anti Treaty side in the Irish Civil War, Harris was captured by National forces on 27 June 1922 (the night before the Four Courts attack) but escaped from Newbridge Camp, County Kildare in October 1922.
 He resumed active service but resigned from his position as Brigade Commandant in February 1923.
 Remaining on the run, Harris was captured in September 1923 and interned for about one month.
-He later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded 11 and 123/500 years service in 1936 at Grade C for his service with the Irish Volunteers and the IRA between 1 April 1916 and 30 September 1923.
+He later awarded a pension by the Irish government under the Military Service Pensions Act, 1934 for his service with the Irish Volunteers and the IRA between 1916 and 1923.